Roboparty/atom01_train/README.md

 ## Multi-GPU and Multi-Node Training

-Legged Lab supports multi-GPU and multi-node reinforcement learning using rsl_rl, the usage is exactly the same as IsaacLab.
+ATOM01-Lab supports multi-GPU and multi-node reinforcement learning using rsl_rl, the usage is exactly the same as IsaacLab.
 [Detailed information](https://isaac-sim.github.io/IsaacLab/main/source/features/multi_gpu.html)

 ## References and Thanks